codesplinta/URISanity/README.md

 # URISanity
-sanitize uris in web and web-like application with confidence
+sanitize uris in web and web-like applications with confidence